z4f1r0v/zafirov.me/content/posts/software_development.md

 Work and life can be quite juxtaposing sometimes so it is important to be able to find time for hobbies and be able to make a clear separation between time that you are paid for and personal time.
 It is often the case that work seeps through everything you do leaving you with very little time for your own hobbies.

 ## Conclusion
 Crafting software takes hard work, dedication and experience.
 Software keeps on getting more and more abstract with focus on the actual goal that is being pursued while hiding the gory details behind nice facades.
-In order to become successful and keep on evolving at as a developer, one needs to embrace failure and seek challenges.
+In order to become successful and keep on evolving as a developer, one needs to embrace failure and seek challenges.
 That being said I know many people that work as developers but don't put that much emphasis on their job.
 They view it just as a job.
 And that works for them.
 So frankly it's up to the individual to decide for themselves - do they want to make the wheel turn or turn with everyone else.